archivesunleashed/aut-docs/docs/toolkit-walkthrough.md

 import io.archivesunleashed.udfs._
 ```

-We like to use this example to do two things:
+We like to use this example for two reasons:

 - It is fairly simple and lets us know that AUT is working;
 - and it tells us what we can expect to find in the web archives!
 In this case,